-If you feel limited by one-day sales, think about extending your sale to start before and end after Black Friday/Cyber Monday and make it a three-day event.
-Believe me; your customers won’t complain about the longer sales.
+If you feel limited by one-day sales, consider extending your sale to start before and end after Black Friday/Cyber Monday and make it a three-day event.
+Believe me, your customers won’t complain about the longer sales.

 5. Scale up your support.

 This applies to both customer service and your site’s backend.
 Be sure to increase customer support availability during BFCM.
 That means having agents available from 11 PM EST the Thursday before Black Friday through 11 PM EST on Cyber Monday.
-Even if you don’t experience any outages due to increased traffic, you will still experience an increase in customer questions that need to be answered quickly.
+Even if you don’t experience any outages due to increased traffic, you will still experience increased customer questions that need answers quickly.

-For those of you who don’t want the headache of added staffing and servers, there’s an easier way.
+There’s an easier way for those who don’t want the headache of added staffing and servers.
 To cut down on staffing, FastSpring manages all order-related customer support.
-That means that if a customer has a question about their purchase, needs to update their billing info or cancel their order, they contact FastSpring directly, which saves you time and money.
+That means that if a customer has a question about their purchase, needs to update their billing info, or cancel their order, they contact FastSpring directly, which saves you time and money.
 FastSpring also handles all fulfillment, so you don’t have to worry about your site crashing due to spikes in order volume.
 We do all the heavy lifting so you can enjoy the weekend!

 6. Plan for the worst … or find a partner to help you succeed.

 It’s better to be safe than sorry, right?
 Don’t expect that a weekend of increased traffic, sales, and inquiries will go off without a hitch.
 Be prepared by asking yourself the following questions about your app and site:

 - What would happen if my site crashed or my app went down?

 - Are we capable of handling 10x more traffic tomorrow?

 - What is the minimum downtime if our servers are overloaded?